We serve the people, communities and businesses of Leicester, the biggest city in the East Midlands.

 Leicester residents voted in Peter Soulsby as our first City Mayor in 2011.
 He was re-elected for a second term in May 2015.

-He appointed Rory Palmer as his deputy and eight councillors as assistant city mayors.
+He appointed three deputy city mayors and six assistant city mayors.
 You can read more about the mayor’s executive team.

 We have 54 councillors representing 21 wards across the city: they are voted in at local elections.
 At present, the council is controlled by the Labour Party, which has 52 seats.
 The Conservative and Liberal Democrat parties have one seat each.